-N-RingTM - Configuration
+N-Ring - Configuration

 The Configuration tab under the N-Ring category will display the N-Ring basic configuration settings.
-By default N-Ring is in AutoMember mode and the N-Ring Agingtime is 20 seconds.
+By default N-Ring is in AutoMember mode and the N-Ring agingtime is 20 seconds.

-Following the Modify button, the administrator will see a list of configurable fields for the N-Ring configuration, as below.
+Following the Modify button on the previous page, the administrator will see a list of configurable fields for the N-Ring configuration, as below.